 Studio photographers will appreciate that the Canon 1D C (unlike the X Typ 113) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So how do things add up?
 Which of the two cameras – the Canon 1D C or the Leica X Typ 113 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS-1D C: